-The following items of the 2015 Annual Report are being retrospectively adjusted to reflect the 2016 Drop Down and the Partnership's interest in the financial results of the 2016 Drop Down Assets for all periods during which common control existed as well as the adoption of ASU 2015-03:
+The following items of the 2015 Annual Report are being retrospectively adjusted to reflect the 2016 Drop Down and our interest in the financial results of the acquired assets for all periods during which common control existed:

-- Item 1.
-Business;

-- Item 2.
-Properties;

-- Item 6.
-Selected Financial Data:

 - Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations;

-- Item 8.
-Financial Statements and Supplementary Data;
+Management's Discussion and Analysis of Financial Condition and Results of Operations and - Item 8.
+Financial Statements and Supplementary Data.

-- · Exhibit 12.1 Ratio of Earnings to Fixed Charges; and

-- Exhibit 21.1 List of Subsidiaries.

-These items replace the same items filed in the Partnership's 2015 Annual Report as filed with the SEC on February 29, 2016.
+These items replace the same items filed in our 2015 Annual Report.
 The information in this Current Report on Form 8-K should be read in conjunction with the other information included (but not replaced as described above) in the 2015 Annual Report.
-More current information is contained in the Partnership's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2016 and the Partnership's other filings with the SEC.
+More current information is contained in our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2016 and June 30, 2016 and our other filings with the SEC.